MHCommunity/mousehunt-improved/docs/fixes.md

 - Fixes various colors and styles that had typos in the stylesheets.
 - Fixes event backgrounds changing to a solid color on narrow screens.
 - Fixes the volume button images in Bountiful Beanstalk.
+- Fixes the quantity and button alignment in the convertible open dialog.
+- Fixes empty map slots and the map invite checkmark display on maps.
+- Fixes the alignment of page sub-tabs.
+- Fixes various display issues when Facebook or Discord embeds are blocked by an adblocker.
+- Fixes assorted styling issues in Labyrinth, Zokor, Queso Geyser, and School of Sorcery HUDs, the Trap Effectiveness Meter, the account preferences form, and the Ronza window.